trancemind/mina-docker-compose/README.md

 cd /docker/mina
 cp m.conf.example m.conf
 cp etc/mainnet/daemon.json.example etc/mainnet/daemon.json
-cp etc/devnet/daemon.json.example etc/devnet/daemon.json # If you going to use devnet container
 ```

 Make sure that your key folder and your wallet private key is a user-accessible only! **This is important!**